juju/docs/src/en/models-cmr-scene-2.md

 juju add-relation mediawiki:db lxd-cmr-1:admin/cmr-model-1.mysql
 ```

-!!!
-Note:
-    The created models are optional.
-The 'default' model in each controller
-    could have been used.

 ## juju status

 The `juju status` command provides a summary of what offers have been made.